A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Conclusions

 Additionally, we analysed the properties of the two simultaneous MeerTRAP transient surveys at L-band based on the entire sample of 11 FRBs discovered by the end of 2021.

 We used conventional approaches to estimate fluence completeness thresholds of 0.66 and 3.44~Jy~ms for the coherent and incoherent MeerTRAP surveys, respectively.

 Between 2019 June and the end of 2021 December, the MeerTRAP instrument spent approximately 317.5~d surveying the sky.
-Excluding known periods of reduced pipeline performance, and based on the entire FRB sample discovered in that time, we inferred FRB all-sky rates of $4.4_{-2.5}^{+4.3}$ and $2.1_{-1.1}^{+1.8} \times 10^3 \: \text{sky}^{-1} \text{d}^{-1}$ at 1.28~GHz above 0.66 and 3.44~Jy~ms and assuming 50~per cent detection efficiency.
+Excluding known periods of reduced pipeline performance, and based on the entire FRB sample discovered in that time, we inferred FRB all-sky rates of $8.2_{-4.6}^{+8.0}$, $2.1_{-1.1}^{+1.8}$, and $1.7_{-1.0}^{+1.8} \times 10^3 \: \text{sky}^{-1} \: \text{d}^{-1}$ at 1.28~GHz above 0.66, 3.44, and 3.44~Jy~ms and assuming 50~per cent detection efficiency.

-The power law scaling between the MeerTRAP FRB all-sky rates is flatter than those in the literature obtained at higher limiting fluences $\geq 1$~Jy~ms at the $\sim$95~per~cent confidence level.
+The power law scaling between the MeerTRAP FRB all-sky rates is flatter than those in the literature obtained at higher limiting fluences $\geq 1$~Jy~ms at the 1.4-$\sigma$ confidence level.
 There appears to be a shortage of low-fluence FRBs, suggesting a break or turn-over in the rate versus fluence relation below 2~Jy~ms. We speculated that the deficit could be progenitor-intrinsic or due to cosmological effects.
 Perhaps we see signs of progenitor evolution.
 The MeerTRAP coherent survey is one of the first to systematically explore the FRB population's low-fluence end.
-Although the numbers of our current FRB discoveries are limited, their cumulative source count distributions within a survey appear to follow the Euclidean $\propto F^{-3/2}$ scaling, with only a slight steepening with respect to it, which might be due to the limited sample size.
+Although the numbers of our current FRB discoveries are limited, the CB cumulative source count distribution within the survey appear to follow the Euclidean $\propto F^{-3/2}$ scaling.
+The IB counts are significantly flatter, but become consistent with Euclidean if the brightest IB FRB is excluded.

 We constrained the repetition rates of the three FRBs to less than 4.3, 23.4, and 5.2 bursts per day at the 95~per cent confidence level.
 If we include FRB~20210202D's post-cursor as a genuine repeat pulse, its detection rate is $\sim$10$_{-8}^{+21}$ bursts per day above our detection threshold at the 95~per cent Poisson confidence level.